• Skip to primary navigation

 Ingredients for Badam Halwa in tray

-• Milk: I like to use full-fat cow's milk for this recipe.
-You can also make it with plant-based milk like almond or coconut, if you are vegan.
+• Milk: I like to use full-fat cow’s milk for this recipe.
+You can also make it with plant-based milk, like almond or coconut, if you are vegan.

 • Saffron: Saffron boosts the color and flavor of the halwa.
-I love to use good quality Spanish or Persian saffron.
+I love to use good-quality Spanish or Persian saffron.
 Add crushed saffron strands to warm milk.
 Set it aside for 5 minutes for the flavor and color to develop.

 • Ghee: A generous amount of ghee improves the taste and mouthfeel of the halwa.
 I strongly advise against reducing the amount of ghee in this recipe.

-• Almond flour: You must use fresh, good quality almond flour.
+• Almond flour: You must use fresh, good-quality almond flour.
 I usually buy mine from Costco.
 You can also find it online on Amazon.

 • Sugar: This recipe calls for granulated white sugar.
 If you prefer less sweet, you can adjust the quantity accordingly.

 • Cardamom powder: I grind cardamom to make my own powder.
-It just takes a few minutes to crush the cardamom in mortar and pestle.
+It just takes a few minutes to crush the cardamom in a mortar and pestle.

-• Nuts: I love to add slivered almonds and pistachios for garnish but you could add raisins if you like.
+• Nuts: I love to add slivered almonds and pistachios for garnish, but you could add raisins if you like.

 How To Make Almond Flour Halwa